 - Watch out for exclusions that could leave your business exposed.

-How can I upgrade my business cyber security?
+How can I upgrade my online security?

 Every cyber insurance policy requires your business to follow minimum security requirements.
-If your business cyber security is lacking, CNS can help.
+If your business cybersecurity is lacking, CNS can help.

 For more information on how to keep your network safe and your data secure, contact Capital Network Solutions at (916) 366-6566.